 Many of the restaurants, hostels, bars, and shops are concentrated near the main beach, making it really easy to walk everywhere.
 If you aren’t in the mood for walking, there are some taxis that can take you around.

 When to Go

 There isn’t necessarily a bad time to visit the coast of Ecuador, but when you choose to go really depends on your preferences.
 Late June through September is typically high season, with less rain and cooler temperatures.
-However, prices during these times are higher because there are more tourists, and days can often be overcast.
+However, days can often be overcast and prices during these times are higher because there are more tourists.

 December through May is low season and, though it is rainy season, days are often sunnier overall with more pleasant temperatures and less tourists.
 We went in the shoulder season of November, and there were quite a few overcast days.
 But, we had some sun, temperatures were nice, there were few tourists, and prices were reasonable.

 It is important to keep specifics in mind for an ideal trip to Montañita.
 For example, if you desire to see the hundreds of humpback whales that migrate to the area, June through October is the time to go.
 But if you plan to go diving a lot, December through May typically offers warmer waters and better visibility.

 Where to Stay